 Jul – Dec 2019

 I worked with Biogen’s downstream gene therapy team to develop a more effective purification method to be used in creating gene therapy products.
 I also developed and optimized a high throughput platform for viral vector purification using the TECAN robotic system for rapid screening of recombinant clones.
 This project helps to expedite purification process development of gene therapy products while reducing the amount of material required.
-Stay tuned for our manuscript in preparation based on this work, entitled “Leveraging High-Throughput Strategies to Accelerate AAV Purification Process Development”.
+Check out our peer-reviewed research paper published based on this work!

 My favorite part of working in Boston - evening view of the Charles River.